austinhuang0131/austinhuang0131.github.io/index.md

 I'm likely not going to put my resume on the website.

-If I applied for a job, a resume would be provided.
+Should I apply for a job, a resume would be provided.

 ### Hey, you look cool.
 How can I support you?
 You can [request my services](/services) or [donate to me](/donate)!